On this page

 Incrementality is determined by your cluster's cloud service provider.
 To compute the cost for Cloud Backups, Atlas obtains the raw metric data from the cloud providers and calculates the total size of all snapshots based on the region where it stores the snapshot and the amount of storage used per month.

-The backup cost for Cloud Backups is calculated per GB per month.
+The cost for Cloud Backups is calculated per GB per month.
 Rates vary between cloud providers and between regions within a given cloud provider.

 Cost per GB